0xme10/Drug-Review-Analysis/README.md

 - **Label Decoder**: A pickle file used for condition decoding.
 - **Executive Summary Report**: A PDF document summarizing the key findings, insights, and conclusions of the project.
 - **Drug Availability CSV**: A CSV file containing web-scraped data on drug availability from drugs.com.

+## Enviroment
+we create the enviroment drug_review for this project by using the conda terminal.

+conda create -n drug_review pandas numpy seaborn matplotlib scikit-learn nltk textblob requests beautifulsoup4 torch transformers tqdm

 ## Project Overview